Antony’s Spin: What Sir Alex Ferguson Said On Showboating

 But a simple piece of skill from Antony in the 38th minute of the game somehow irked many experts and dominated their post-match thoughts.

 Former United players Paul Scholes and Owen Hargreaves didn’t enjoy the Brazilian’s trademark skill, a 360-degree spin.
-Interestingly, their former manager, Sir Alex Ferguson, wasn’t very against showboating.
+Interestingly, their former manager, Sir Alex Ferguson, wasn’t against showboating.

 As per the Independent, when asked about Ronaldo’s trickery before the second leg of a Champions League quarter-final against AS Roma, Ferguson said: “I don’t care.
 We encourage it.
 We encourage it in all the players.